 Alone on his yacht, it seems to the captain as if he’s never seen anything so lovely.

-The horse latitudes, as they are known, are situated between thirty and thirty-five degrees on both sides of the equator.
+The horse latitudes are situated between thirty and thirty-five degrees on both sides of the equator.
 Wind and rain are uncommon there.
-The ocean is calm, subdued.
+The ocean is subdued.
 The captain has always enjoyed the name as much as the legend from which it sprung: that Spanish ships, becalmed for weeks on the glassy millpond sea, would be forced to throw their horses overboard when water supplies ran low.

 Of course, it’s a dubious theory.
-Historians suggest a more pedestrian etymology.
-But to the captain, the name is apt.
-In the days before plastic was conceived of, he imagines an ocean of abandoned horses, bobbing gently up and down, their hooves sticking up towards the sky.
+But the name is apt.
+In the days before plastic was conceived of, the captain imagines an ocean of abandoned horses, bobbing gently up and down, their hooves sticking up towards the sky.

 The North Pacific Gyre, through which the northern horse latitude runs, is located in the Pacific Ocean between the equator and fifty degrees north.
 A gyre is a vortex caused by a system of rotating ocean currents; in the case of the North Pacific, the currents that turn this vast wheel of water are the North Pacific Current, the California Current, the North Equatorial Current and the Kuroshio Current, which between them spin the ocean in a clockwise direction, channelling debris to a central point from which it cannot escape.